cherylwtw/AdaptiveTrafficSignalControl/README.md

 A OpenAI Gym (https://gym.openai.com/envs/#classic_control) environment is defined to simulate the environment using the following packages
   1. Simulation of Urban Mobility, SUMO (http://sumo.dlr.de/index.html) for microscopic traffic simulation
   2. TraCi (http://sumo.dlr.de/wiki/TraCI) for communication between agents and SUMO in Python

+Follow instruction to install SUMO and add environment variable SUMO_HOME (http://sumo.dlr.de/wiki/Installing)

+Files:<br />
+four_intersects.py<br />
+definition of RL agents, control of traffic lights using fixed control Q learning and dyna_Q

+graph_results.py<br />
+graph experiment result based on the output of four_intersects.py

+gym_env
+  four_intersects_env.py<br />
+  definition of Gym environment, different reward defintion is implemented here

+  register.py<br />
+  register the new Gym environment.
+10 version of the environment is registered for 10 random sets of traffic  scenario

+  import.py<br />
+  import the new Gym environment

+sumo_env
+  includes all files for traffic simulation